cheyocodes/aws-bootcamp-cruddur-2023/journal/week0.md

 ![AWS CLI Setup](./assets/week-0/aws-cli-gitpod-config.png)

 ## Create a Billing Alarm using the AWS CLI
 We create billing alarms to monitor the estimated charges against our AWS accounts using **Amazon CloudWatch** and the **Simple Notification Service (SNS)**.
-Here's a high level illustration depicting the relationship between CloudWatch alarms and the Simple Notificatio Service.
+Here's a high level diagram depicting the relationship between CloudWatch alarms and the Simple Notification Service.
 ![CloudWatch and SNS](./assets/week-0/billing-alarm-architecture.png)